flinker-app/docsfx/docs/ifc-lists.md

 ### Key benefits

 **Cross-team tracking**
-Stay on top of project issues across multiple teams and projects—all in *one place*.
+Stay on top of project issues across multiple teams and projects - all in *one place*.

 **All tasks in one view**
 Use Microsoft Lists to manage BCF issues + other tasks, like: